 This post contains affiliate links.
 Any person who has a bit of an adventurous spirit will likely enjoy reading our latest book from YWAM’s Heroes of History.
 Meriwether Lewis: Off the Edge of the Map by Janet & Geoff Benge literally had Cuddle Bug on the edge of her seat asking me to read her more.
 I was only too happy to oblige as I enjoyed the book as much as she did.
 There was much I did not know about the Lewis & Clark trip as well as Meriwether Lewis himself.

 About Meriwether Lewis: Off the Edge of the Map

-The vast majority of Americans know about Lewis and Clark and Sacagawea, but I either didn’t know or had forgotten most of the details of the trip.
-When Lewis and Clark set off on their expedition, America had just made the Louisiana Purchase, but much of that area was unexplored.
-Lewis was asked by the then president, Thomas Jefferson, to get all the way to the Pacific Ocean, hopefully by water.
+The vast majority of Americans know about Lewis and Clark and Sacagawea.
+However, I either didn’t know or had forgotten most of the details of the trip.
+When Lewis and Clark set off on their expedition, America had just made the Louisiana Purchase.
+Much of that area was unexplored.
+The then president, Thomas Jefferson, asked Lewis to get all the way to the Pacific Ocean, hopefully by water.

 I was fascinated to read about how much red tape and incompetence Lewis had to muddle through before he was even able to start the trip.
 I also found it laughable that one of the Indian groups told Lewis that it would only take a 1/2 day to get over the Rocky Mountains.
 Clearly, that was not the case.

 The book ends with Lewis’ untimely death, but there is a great deal of controversy surrounding it.
 Was Lewis killed, or did he commit suicide?
-Cuddle Bug and I were so intrigued that we scoured the Internet to find that there is a movement to have Lewis’ body exhumed to finally put to rest the discussion of suicide or murder, but as of yet, that has not been done.
+Cuddle Bug and I were so intrigued that we scoured the Internet to learn more.
+We found that there is a movement to have Lewis’ body exhumed to finally put to rest the discussion of suicide or murder.
+As of yet, that has not been done.